List of The Munsters characters: Clyde Thornton

 Clyde Thornton (portrayed by Chet Stratton) is Herman's co-worker at the funeral home.
 When first introduced, Clyde is continuously tricking and ridiculing Herman into one of his practical jokes until Herman finally stands up to him and Clyde gets caught in one of his own traps.
 After settling their differences, in "Cyrano De Munster", Clyde uses Herman's poems to woo the girl of his dreams.
 When she finds out that Clyde is not the one writing the poems, she rejects him and inquires about Herman.
 After finally seeing Herman, the girl screams and runs away.
 Angry at seeing his dream girl so frightened, Clyde punches Herman in the jaw and consequently breaks his own hand.
 Like most of Herman's co-workers, Clyde does not seem to notice anything unusual about Herman's appearance, although he is impressed (and intimidated) by Herman's super-strength.

 Mrs. Cribbins

 Mrs. Yolanda "Yo-yo" Cribbins (portrayed by Claire Carleton) is the Munsters' neighbor.
 In episode 2, "My Fair Munster," Mrs. Cribbins falls in love with Herman after he accidentally consumes a potion concocted by Grandpa; at the end of the episode she and the mailman Warren Bloom (portrayed by John Fiedler), who is also wary of the Munsters, accidentally consume the same potion and fall in love with each other.

 Howie Buchanan

 Howie Buchanan (portrayed by Richard Steven Horvitz) is a teenager exclusive to The Munsters Today who is best friends with Marilyn and is one of a few people who can tolerate the Munsters.

-Shannon Millhouse

-Shannon Millhouse (portrayed by Tiffany Brissette) is a character introduced in The Munsters Today.
-She lives at 1315 Mockingbird Lane, next door to the Munsters with her parents and younger sister, August, and is Eddie's best friend who has a crush on him and since "Kiss Kiss", they're a couple.
-Shannon is a feisty, romantic, and unshakeable teenager who speaks in a high-pitched Southern accent, and her stereotypical teenage girl-like hobbies include shopping at the mall, spa treatments, and fashion in her free time, a talented tap dancer and clogger, and she is a few people who isn't afraid of the Munsters.
-She never laughs, unless Herman throws a tantrum.
-She wears braces on her teeth until the beginning of Season 3 and a pink bow at the back of her hair.
-Her outfit of choice consists of a pink blouse with a red bowtie on the neckline and five white buttons on the front with brown capri-trousers held up by black suspenders and short, white boots.